 Angioedema may affect part or all of the hands, feet, eyelids, tongue, lips, or genitals.
 Sometimes the membranes lining the mouth, throat, and airways swell, making swallowing or breathing difficult.
 Occasionally, the digestive tract is involved, resulting in nausea, vomiting, crampy abdominal pain, or diarrhea.

 Many people also have hives.
 Hives usually begin with itching.
-Typically, crops of hives then come and go.
+Typically, crops of hives then come and go (see Hives).
 One spot may remain for several hours, then disappear, and later, another may appear elsewhere.
 After the hive disappears, the skin usually looks completely normal.

 The cause is often obvious, and tests are seldom needed because the reactions usually resolve and do not recur.
 If angioedema recurs and the cause is not clear, doctors ask people about all the drugs they are taking and all food and drink they are consuming.
 If the cause is still not clear, particularly if people have no hives, doctors may do tests for hereditary forms of angioedema (see Hereditary and Acquired Angioedema).

 If the cause is a bee sting, people should see a doctor.
 Then they can obtain advice about treatment if another bee sting occurs.